HdrHistogram/HdrHistogram_py/README.rst

 Performance
 -----------
-Histogram value recording has the same cost characteristics than the Java version since it is a direct port (fixed cost for CPU and reduced memory usage).
+Histogram value recording has the same cost characteristics than the original Java version since it is a direct port (fixed cost for CPU and reduced memory usage).
-Encoding and decoding in the python version is very fast thanks to the use of:
+Encoding and decoding in the python version is very fast and close to native performance thanks to the use of:

-- integrated C extensions that have been developed to handle the low-level byte encoding/decoding work at native speed
+- integrated C extensions (native C code called from python) that have been developed to handle the low-level byte encoding/decoding/addition work at native speed
-- native compression library (using zlib)
+- native compression library (zlib and base64)

 On a macbook pro (Intel Core i7 @ 2.3GHz) and Linux server (Intel(R) Xeon(R) CPU E5-2665 @ 2.40GHz):